 We booked a water taxi from Totara North to Lane Cove ($20 per person, phone or text Tony on 027 680 5588).
 Exploring the harbour by boat was an amazing way to start discovering the beauty and the magnitude of the unspoilt harbour.
-Vegetation is very dense, the few cabins we could see now and then were very isolated (no road – only accessible by boat).
+Vegetation is very dense, and the few cabins we could see now and then were very isolated (no road – only accessible by boat).
 I was very excited to start hiking in such a remote and stunning area.

-As we were approaching Lane Cove, Tony pointed the Duke’s Nose overlooking the harbour: an easily recognisable rock that – from a certain angle – looks like the profile of a man’s face.
+As we were approaching Lane Cove, Tony pointed to the Duke’s Nose overlooking the harbour: an easily recognisable rock that – from a certain angle – looks like the profile of a man’s face.

 There is no wharf at Lane Cove, but we luckily got off the boat without getting our shoes wet thanks to Tony’s skills and the high tide.
-Then Tony went away, leaving us into the wild.
+Then Tony went away, leaving us in the wild.
 We only met three other hikers exploring Duke’s Nose trek that day.

 Duke’s Nose trek (also named Kairara Rocks hike)

 Duke’s Nose trek is only 500m one way.
 More info on the track.

 The route to Duke’s Nose starts just behind the hut.
 The forest is very nice, with big ferns and plenty of vegetation that we are not used to seeing.